Govt to release Rs 56,027 cr to exporters against pending tax refunds | Business

 - India

-The government on Thursday said it will release Rs 56,027 crore to exporters against pending tax refunds under different export incentive schemes.
+Giving a relief to exporters community, the government on Thursday said it will release Rs 56,027 crore to exporters against pending tax refunds under different incentive schemes for outbound shipments.

-The Rs 56,027 crore, which is being released under various export promotion schemes, is over and above duty remission of Rs 12,454 crore for the Remission of Duties and Taxes on Export Products (RoDTEP) Scheme and Rs, 6,946 crore for Rebate of State and Central Levies and Taxes (RoSCTL) Scheme already announced.
+Briefing the media about the decision, Commerce and Industry Minister Piyush Goyal said that the Rs 56,027 crore, which is being released under various export promotion schemes, is over and above duty remission of Rs 12,454 crore for the Remission of Duties and Taxes on Export Products (RoDTEP) Scheme and Rs 6,946 crore for Rebate of State and Central Levies and Taxes (RoSCTL) Scheme already announced.

-The amount will be disbursed this year only, Union Commerce Minister Piyush Goyal told reporters here.
+''So in effect, exporters will be cleared all their old dues plus another Rs 19,500 crore for the current year.
+Both of which aggregating about Rs 75,000 crore as liquidity will be made available to our exporters,'' he said adding all the amount will be cleared this year.

-Benefits will help sectors to maintain cash flows and meet export demand in the international market, which is recovering fast this financial year, he said.
-Further, the commerce and industry ministry said that the Government of India has decided to budget Rs 56,027 crore in 2021-22 itself to disburse all pending export incentives due to exporters.
-This amount includes claims relating to MEIS (Merchandise Export India Scheme), SEIS (Service Exports India Scheme), RoSL (Rebate of State Levies), RoSCTL, other scrip based schemes relating to earlier policies, and the remission support for RoDTEP and RoSCTL for exports made in the fourth quarter of 2020-21.
+This amount includes claims relating to MEIS (Merchandise Export India Scheme), SEIS (Service Exports India Scheme), RoSL (Rebate of State Levies), RoSCTL, other scrip based schemes relating to earlier policies and the remission support for RoDTEP and RoSCTL for exports made in the fourth quarter of 2020-21.
 The amount of Rs 56,027 crore of arrears is for different export promotion and remission schemes: MEIS (Rs 33,010 crore), SEIS (Rs 10,002 crore), RoSCTL (Rs 5,286 cr), RoSL (Rs 330 crore), RoDTEP (Rs 2,568 crore), other legacy Schemes like Target Plus etc (Rs 4,831 crore), it said.

+He said that the move would help maintain cash flow of exporters and meet their growing export demand and also help the country achieve USD 400 billion target for this fiscal.

 ''This decision to clear all pending export incentives within this financial year will lead to even more rapid export growth in coming months,'' he said.

-Export claims relating to earlier years will need to be filed by the exporters by December 31, 2021, beyond which they will become time-barred.
-The online IT portal will be enabled shortly to accept MEIS and other scrip-based applications and would be integrated with a robust mechanism set up by the Ministry of Finance to monitor provisioning and disbursement of the export incentives under a budgetary framework.
+Export claims relating to earlier years will need to be filed by the exporters by December 31, 2021 beyond which they will become time barred.
+The online IT portal will be enabled shortly to accept MEIS and other scrip based applications and would be integrated with a robust mechanism set up by the Ministry of Finance to monitor provisioning and disbursement of the export incentives under a budgetary framework.
+On container shortage and high freight rate issue, he said an inter-ministerial meeting was held on Thursday and ''ideas have come, and that will be examined and studied by different ministries''.

+Welcoming the move of clearing pending tax dues, former President Federation of Indian Export Organisations (FIEO) S K Saraf said that the delay in payments has affected cash flow of exporters in MSME sector particularly.

+''This payment will be a great relief to exporters in these challenging times.
+I hope this payment is made expeditiously.
+It will save a lot of MSME from a certain extinction,'' Saraf said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)